ciaranmccullough/rough-trade/README.md

 # RoughTrade Records (recreate)

 This document gives an overview of how this website is set up.
 Project is the recreate: 'https://www.roughtrade.com' using CSS flexbox.
+Clone the project, then open in your favoured text editor and from there open on your live server.

 ### Table of Contents